theRAPTLab/gsgo/docs/00-dev-log.md

 **SATURDAY** - starting late in the evening after brain reset.

-SOC MODE

-I'm updating the func* functions for add, update, remove for my mapped pool class,
+I'm updating the functions for add, update, remove for my mapped pool class,

 A **Pool** is initialized with a **name** and  at minimum a **Constructor** function, and it can create its own instances,